Cathedral of the Immaculate Conception (Moscow): Closure and conversions

 In the aftermath of the Russian Revolution in 1917, the Provisional Government was overthrown by the Bolsheviks, and Russia became part of the new Soviet Union.
 As the promotion of state atheism was a part of Marxist–Leninist ideology, the Soviet government ordered many churches closed.
-The Peter and Paul parish was formally dissolved by the communist government in 1929, and celebrating Mass was forbidden.
-The church lost much of its surrounding gardens in 1935—a school was built there the following year—and the church was finally closed on 30 July 1938 (the St. Peter and Paul church had met the same fate nine days earlier).
+The Peter and Paul parish was formally dissolved by the communist government in 1929, and offering the Mass was forbidden.
+The church lost much of its surrounding gardens in 1935—a school was built there the following year—and the church was finally closed on 30 July 1938 (the St. Peter and Paul Church, Moscow had met the same fate nine days earlier).
 The church was plundered after its closure, and many items, including the main altar and the organ, were lost.
 The church was used for several months as a vegetable store, and was then reconstructed as a hostel and its interior divided into four floors.

 The main tower's spire was removed during the Battle of Moscow to prevent the Luftwaffe from using it as a landmark.
 Shortly after the war ended in 1945, sections of the gardens were annexed for the building of an apartment block.
 A fire in 1956 caused the collapse of the lantern over the principal tower's dome.
 Existing tenants were slowly rehoused, and members of the Mosspetspromproyekt (Russian: Мосспецпромпроект) research institute took possession of the former church.
 The research institute dealt primarily with project drawings for industrial facilities, but also designed the Olympic cauldron used at Lenin Stadium for the 1980 Summer Games.

 During the 1960s and 1970s, the building's exterior became increasingly dilapidated; among those concerned about the church's deterioration was Russian bard Vladimir Vysotsky, who lived in a house across the street.
 In the late 1970s the city considered renovating the building, possibly to use as a concert hall for organ recitals, or as a general cultural administration centre.
 These projects were never carried out due to resistance from the research institute.